quicwg/base-drafts/draft-ietf-quic-qpack.md

 QPACK instructions occur in three locations, each of which uses a separate instruction space:

- - The encoder stream is a unidirectional stream of type `0x48` which carries table updates from encoder to decoder.
+ - The encoder stream is a unidirectional stream of type `0x48` (ASCII 'H') which carries table updates from encoder to decoder.
 Instructions on this stream modify the dynamic table state without generating output to any particular request.
- - The decoder stream is a unidirectional stream of type `0x68` which carries acknowledgements of table modifications and header processing from decoder to encoder.
+ - The decoder stream is a unidirectional stream of type `0x68` (ASCII 'h') which carries acknowledgements of table modifications and header processing from decoder to encoder.
  - Finally, the contents of HEADERS and PUSH_PROMISE frames on request streams and push streams reference the QPACK table state.